lyphtec/express-foundation-template/README.md

 For production environment, a [self-executing bundle is created](https://github.com/jspm/jspm-cli/wiki/Production-Workflows#creating-a-self-executing-bundle) by transpiling into a single ES5 JS file (`/client/app.min.js`).
 This file is referenced in the `/server/views/layout.vash` layout view and will be used when the prod flag is true.

-It is assumed that the contents of the repo will be deployed on a server that doesn't have `gulp` available so no gulp tasks will be run after deployment on the target server - thus no bundling or minifying.
+It is assumed that the contents of the repo will be deployed on a server that doesn't have `jspm` or `gulp` available so no gulp tasks will be run after deployment on the target server - thus no bundling or minifying.
 All dev dependencies will not be installed (equivalent to `npm install --production`).
 Therefore, it is best to run `gulp build` to update all CSS & JS resources before pushing to production.

 ## License